opensearch-project/documentation-website/_data-prepper/index.md

 ## Sample pipeline configurations

 To understand how all pipeline components function within a Data Prepper configuration, see the following examples.
-Each pipeline configuration uses a `yaml` file format.
+Each pipeline configuration uses a YAML file format.

 ### Minimal component